 Could it stand daily use?

 I have had this kilt for more than a year by now and I have really given it a try.
 I might have worn it not just 100 times but 100 days from morning till late.
-This might be more than most kilts are worn during 10 years.
+This might be more than most kilts are worn over a 10-year period.
 Worn out?
 Not a bit.
 The sewing quality has proven to be fine.
 The fabric has very little tendency to peel.
-That said, I have not worn a sporran with it.
-It might need a bit more ironing than a better and more expensive kilt, but not to an extent I should call a problem.
+That said, I have not been wearing a sporran with it.

 For most tasks – casual first – it certainly shall do its job and look great.
 At a normal distance between people, hardly anyone shall observe the few flaws in pleating, and should they, are all things in their own life perfect?
 Home, car, clothing or just life?